 - an office bearer of a club or association

-- a primary person (no individual associates listed in the ABR) who holds one of the following roles, for a
+- a primary person (no individual associates listed in the ABR) who holds one of the following roles

 - company – the director or public officer for the corporate trustee or subsidiary company

 - government entity – the authorised contact